yrevocnu/psychedelic-glass-bead-game/README.md

 The card data is is `assets/decks`.

-`cards.csv` has all the card data with its spellings.
+There is a `.csv` file for each deck with all the card data with its spellings.

 The directories contain the images of the cards.
-(Referenced by `cards.csv`)
+(Referenced by the decl `.csv` files)